-I personally will never prefer horned dairy goats, but a few were purchased by us in the years past with horns, and the removal process on adult goats isn't humane.
-So there are two does and one buck here we have worked around because of the horns.
+I personally do not prefer horned dairy goats, but a few were purchased by us in the years past with horns, and the removal process on adult goats isn't humane in my view.

-We have had many bruises and caught heads all over the place, injured kids, a lot of pain in the rear moments on the milk stand, during hoof trimming, injections, etc. within the herd by those with horns.
+We have had many bruises, caught heads, injured kids, a lot of pain in the rear moments on the milk stand, during hoof trimming, injections, etc. within the herd by those with horns.
 In our large herd, those with horns use them ruthlessly to their advantage, as well.
 I've had injured udders, side injuries and the like various times.

-Yet even just those things aren't the only reasons we disbud kids, your buyer base is much smaller for horned dairy goats, and with horns being generally undesirable, those kids sold are much more likely to end up sold to unsavory homes or end up at auction.
+Generally, your buyer base is much smaller for horned dairy goats, and with horns being generally undesirable to most people, those kids sold are more likely to end up sold to unsavory homes or end up at auction.
 Think about the goats you see online for cheap and often in poor condition or being given away: Horned, usually.

-So for show, milking, peace in your herd, sales, their safety and my safety, 6 years of dairy goats has shown me, FOR US PERSONALLY and most dairy goat people I know, we prefer disbudded goats and always (ALWAYS) disbud goat kids, unless we are talking meat kids who will processed in the fall.
+So for show, milking, peace in your herd, sales, sometimes for both their and my safety, almost a decade in dairy goats has shown me, I prefer disbudded goats, always will and will always (ALWAYS) disbud goat kids, unless we are talking meat kids who will processed in the fall.

 Disbudding varies breed to breed.

 Swiss breeds like Saanens and Alpines need disbudded sooner, between 3-7 days.
 The bucks need double rings to prevent very bad scurs or full horns / scurs on a ridge they have that only Swiss breeds grow.